I tried the Myers-Briggs personality test, and it turns out I’m an INTJ female. What does this mean and is it accurate?

 I am consistently perplexed at how people are taken in by flimsy, fact-poor narratives, or decide on their desired answer and rejig the facts to establish a path to it.
 I’ve known people write whole PhDs in this way.

-This is probably quite closely related to needing a lot of alone-time and inability to deal with others’ emotional incontinence and irrationality.
+This is probably quite closely related to needing a lot of alone-time and inability to deal with others’ emotional incontinence.

 Quite frankly, I didn’t even like kids when I was a kid.
-I utterly dreaded being invited to girls’ birthday parties — all that giggling and getting upset over nothing: it was too much to bear.
+I utterly dreaded being invited to girls’ birthday parties — all that giggling and getting upset over nothing.
+“Girl” was a language that I just didn’t speak!
+It was too much to bear.
 Can I stay home and read my book instead?

 Huge respect to those of you who are out there in the trenches, bringing up the next generation of taxpayers.
 It’s definitely not for me.